-April 12, Day 2: Wednesday
+April 12, Day 2: Wednesday; Miama to Ft.
+Lauderdale

 As we approached lower Ft.
-Lauderdale Dirk noticed a familar building – the restaurant where we took his mother, Judy Hart, to lunch a few years ago after picking her up from her cruise ship.
+Lauderdale Dirk noticed a familiar building – the restaurant where we took his mother, Judy Hart, to lunch a few years ago after picking her up from her cruise ship.

 Around 3:30 we started looking for a place to anchor out.
-Our first choice, Lake Sophia was too crowded but as we searched for our second choice we came upon municipal moorings near a bridge.
-Next, we learned how to attach to a mooring; the wrong way – mine in a hurry – which was to make a big loop and throw it over the ball, and the right way – pick up a loop attached to the mooring with a boat hook and put your rope through it.
-Had a nice night in the midst of a bridge, houses and boats, and saw a neighbor fishing for breakfast in the morning.
+Our first choice, Lake Sophia was too crowded but as we searched for our second choice we came upon municipal moorings we could use near a bridge.
+As we gave it a try we learned how to attach to a mooring; the wrong way – which was to make a big loop and throw it over the ball, and the right way – pick up a loop attached to the mooring with a boat hook and put your rope through it.
+Now I know…